dchamorro03/dchamorro03.github.io/README.md

 ## Conclusion
 In the end, the three steps I want to take post-class reflect that I have regained a passion for combining my interests in modern-day digital technologies through a meaningful perspective on history and significant areas in the humanities.
 Through a combination of these two, I will continue to foster what I learned in this course and through my minor while also getting to work on my own personal interests.

+# Bibliography
+Christen, Kim.
+Dr. 2016.
+Youtube, https://www.youtube.com/watch?v=q0kW6swgM5o.
+Gil, Alex.
+Dr. 2018.
+Youtube, https://www.youtube.com/watch?v=gw4S1uocTcY.

+## Images
+Majority of the images were taken by me, in exception to the Education Commons project ones taken by my fellow group members with their permission to share here.